SethRobinson/UGTLive/README.md

 * "Snapshot" feature for non-live use as well
 * Can read/render/select/speak vertical Japanese in manga, good for language learning
 * Out of the box you can do local GPU accelerated OCR (Easy OCR, Manga OCR, Paddle OCR, docTR, Windows OCR, Google Cloud Vision)
-* Optional features (translation, speech) enabled with API keys for OpenAI, Gemini, ElevenLabs, Microsoft Speech
+* Optional features (translation, speech) enabled with API keys for OpenAI, Gemini, ElevenLabs, Microsoft Speech, and Google Translate (which does have a free mode)
-* New "Page Reading" feature (including a mode for top down, right to left for manga)
+* Audio "Page Reading" feature (including a mode for top down, right to left for manga)
 * "Export to HTML" allows you to open the screen in your web browser, good for using plugins to go over Kanji, stuff like that
 * Flexible interface, adjust the app's rectangle to translate anything on your desktop.
 Passthrough checkbox allows you to interact with things under the app during realtime translation
 * Robust global hotkey system that allow allows gamepad buttons to be used